leezhenghui/leezhenghui.github.io/_posts/2018-08-08-tsnode-proxify.md

 > ![Note]({{ site.url }}/assets/ico/note.png)
 >
-> tsnode-proxify depends on typescript decorator feature which marked as **experimental** feature in typescript.
-In the meanwhile, tsnode-proxify itself is a **WIP** project, not suggested to be used in production environment for now.
+> tsnode-proxify depends on typescript decorator feature which is marked as **experimental** feature in typescript.
+In the meanwhile, tsnode-proxify is still a **beta** version project for now.

 ## Background